EOSC-Data-Commons/Dispatcher/test/modemaLite_tensileTesting/README.md

    - ⚠️ Common Binder Build Failures

+     - You cannot login: starting a private-session in your browser helps

      - If your requirements.txt includes incompatible versions, the Binder build may fail.
      ```
      Example error: